-Our adventures as we homeschool, travel, and explore our way through life... which was made more scenic by the additions of Asperger's, Parkinsonism, and Gluten Intolerance.
-I'm also now a Wellness Consultant for doTerra Essential Oils and am sharing how these oils are improving our lives "one drop at a time".
+Our adventures as we homeschool, travel, and explore our way through life... which was made more scenic by the additions of Asperger's, Atypical Parkinson's, and Gluten Intolerance.
 Welcome to The Journey Unexpected!

 There are 4 families of instruments: string, brass, woodwind, and percussion.
 Today, our focus will be on the woodwind family.

 All of the instruments in the woodwind family are basically narrow pipes with several holes and a mouthpiece at the top as well as an opening at the bottom.

 You play woodwind instruments by blowing air through the mouthpiece while changing the pitch by opening or closing the holes with your fingers.
 Most of these instruments have keys that cover the holes, too.
 Many of these instruments used to be made out of wood, but today they are made out of wood, metal, plastic, or a combination.

 A person who plays the flute is called either a Flautist or Flutist.
 He or she must have an extraordinary control of his or her breath.